krizkor/LetsPlayNow/README.md

 1. Create a github account (or log in)
 1. Click Fork on this repository at the top right
 1. Edit the _config.yml file in the root of the repository adding your social media usernames, and save the changes.
+[You can edit files right on github using these instructions](https://help.github.com/articles/editing-files-in-your-repository/).
 1. Visit http://<github username>.github.io/LetsPlayNow to see your personalized site

 # Custom Domains